jamesquinlan/dsc-techstack/topics/latex.md

-When writing the contents of your document, if you need to start a new paragraph you must hit the "Enter" key twice (to insert a double blank line).
+When writing the contents of your document, if you need to start a new paragraph, you must hit the "Enter" key twice (to insert a double blank line).
 Notice that LaTeX automatically indents paragraphs.

-To start a new line without actually starting a new paragraph insert a break line point, this can be done by \\ (a double backslash as in the example) or the \newline command.
+To start a new line without actually starting a new paragraph, insert a break line point; this can be done by \\ (a double backslash as in the example) or the \newline command.

 Care should be taken that multiple \\ or \newlines are not used to "simulate" paragraphs with larger spacing between them, as this can interfere with LaTeX's typesetting algorithms.
 The recommended method to do so is to keep using double-blank lines to create new paragraphs without any \\, and then add \usepackage{parskip} to the preamble.

-You can find more information in the Paragraphs and new lines article.